aws-samples/sagemaker-studio-mlflow-integration/README.md

 ## Cleanup

-Before removing all resources created, you need to make sure that all Apps are deleted from the `mlflow-*` user, i.e. all `KernelGateway` apps, as well as the default `JupyterServer`.

-Once done, you can destroy the CDK stack by running
+You can destroy the CDK stack by running the following command:

 ```bash
 cd ~/environment/aws-mlflow-sagemaker-cdk/cdk